 I never thought much about Ottawa.
 I knew it was the capital of Canada and that they had some sports teams, but other than that it wasn’t ever on my radar.
-When I thought of places I wanted to visit in Canada, destinations like Vancouver, Calgary, Banff, Montreal, Quebec City, and the Maritime Provinces all came to mind, but Ottawa was always at the end of my list if at times it even made the list.
+When I thought of places I wanted to visit in Canada, destinations like Vancouver, Calgary, Banff, Montreal, Quebec City, and the Maritime Provinces all came to mind, but Ottawa was always at the end of my list, if it even made the list.

 After checking into the Château Laurier and exploring the downtown, I was surprised to find it has a very western feel to it.
 I almost felt like I was in Deadwood or some other old western town.
 The buildings had these great patios, awnings, and shuttered windows.
-Yet when I learned about Ottawa’s past as a rough logging community, it doesn’t surprise me that it feels “western.”
-The city began as a logging community with very few people and laws just like cities in the American west.
+But when I learned about Ottawa’s past as a rough logging community, it didn’t surprise me that it feels “western.”
+The city began as a logging community with very few people and laws, just like cities in the American west.
 It’s no wonder they have a similar feeling.
 That downtown core, with its many cloistered squares, restaurants, and shops, is just as beautiful as the suburbs.

 Ottawa was simply outstanding.
-I never expected much from the city and maybe that’s why I enjoyed it so much.
+I hadn’t expected much from the city and maybe that’s why I enjoyed it so much.
 Travelers often have preconceived notions of a place, and more often than not we look for things that reinforce the stereotypes in our heads.
-We go to Amsterdam and “see” all the coffee shops, red lights, and canals, but somehow overlook the huge café culture and art scene there.
+We go to Amsterdam and “see” all the coffee shops, red lights, and canals but somehow overlook the huge café culture and art scene there.
 In Bangkok, we see the sleaze, traffic, and the pollution, but we miss the friendly people and ease of living.
 It’s often the places we know the least about that blow us away the most.

 Ottawa definitely blew me away.
 I barely got to scratch the surface of the city, but I loved what I scratched.
 One day I’ll go back (in the summer) and spend more time visiting the museums that dot the city and eating at the mouthwatering restaurants I saw on every corner.
 Ottawa is simply not the boring capital city I thought it would be.